mgriessler/Version-File/Readme.md

 # Motivation

 At work I regularly need to share files with others over time through email.
 This happens a lot with pdfs and zipped files that are generated outputs of design documents.
-To help the recipients distinguish between a version of a file I sent last week vs today I often modify prepend the file name with the data.
-For example, the document important schematic.pdf becomes 210521 important schematic.pdf.
-And if I'm sending a second update for the day it'll be 210521b schematic.pdf.
+To help the recipients distinguish between a version of a file I sent last week vs today I often modify prepend the file name with the date.
+For example, the document `schematic.pdf` becomes `210521 schematic.pdf`.
+And if I'm sending a second update for the day it'll be `210521b schematic.pdf`.
 Oh man, what a pain that is to manually do.

 # Description of program